ntop/n2n/README.md

 Now the supernode service should be up and running on port 1234.
 On your edge nodes you can now specify `-l your_supernode_ip:1234` to use it.
 All the edge nodes must use the same supernode.

 ## Manual Compilation

-On linux, compilation from source is straight forward:
+On Linux, compilation from source is straight forward:

 ```sh
 ./autogen.sh